-This entry includes resources to provide Road to Hana Driving Tips and Advice, plus Road to Hana Map and even information regarding closures, when applicable.
+This entry includes resources to provide Driving Tips and Advice, plus maps and even information regarding closures, when applicable.
 When it comes to driving the Hana Highway on Maui, it's the journey, not the destination, that is the main attraction.
 There are few words that can describe the beauty of this drive with its cliffs cloaked in green and lush valleys bursting with waterfalls.
 Curves hug the coast and gaze over an ocean that stretches uninterrupted all the way to the Alaskan coastline.
 Couple that with black, red, and white sand beaches, a multitude of trails, and beautiful gardens and you've discovered the highway to heaven itself.

 If making the trip on your own seems like it a lot of work, you may wish to consider making a reservation with Valley Isle Excursions on their guided Hana Highway Tour.
 They offer hotel pick up from most major locations, have a wonderful and professional staff, stop at 13 different scenic spots during the course of the day and their customized vans have panoramic windows which make for a great view of the scenery.

 The Highway to Heaven...